verbose-void/basalt_2022_competition_nollied/README.md

 Importantly, MCTS uses a traditional value function (violating my 1st constraint) to efficiently perform it's lookahead.

+Further, MCTS also is very hard to get to handle in domains of continuous action spaces, whereas MineRL has a mouse.
+Further, it's even more unstable in mixed-action space environments with discrete AND continuous.
+Minecraft is both discrete (keyboard) and continuous (mouse).
+So we nee something better!

 ## Fractal Monte Carlo (FMC)
 Instead of MCTS/other RES algorithms, I chose to use [Fractal Monte Carlo (FMC)](https://arxiv.org/abs/1803.05049), a relatively unknown and forgotten RES algorithm.